 Gospel and Epistle Divisions (North and South Transepts)

 Under the direction of the famed Frederick Swann, Organist in Residence from 1998 to 2001, William Zeiler completed the installation of Divisions in the North Transept Gallery (Gospel) and the South Transept Gallery (Epistle), so that those attending services and concerts at First Church are now surrounded by music on four sides.
 Organists of note from around the world, including E. Power Biggs, Virgil Fox, Alexander Schreiner and Pierre Cochereau, to name only a few, have played the Great Organs of First Church during the last 40 years.

 Hearing the Great Organs of First Church

 The Great Organs are heard each Sunday in a half-hour organ prelude at 10:30 am.
 Then, they are played for our morning worship service at 11:00 am and at the great Festival Services of the year.
-Additionally, they are always played in the Organ Concert Series, which features artists of world renown each season.
+Additionally, they are played in various concert events that are being presented at First Church.